lean-delivery/ansible-role-aem-node/README.md

 - `aem_instance_type` - AEM type (author or publish)\
   default: `author`
 - `aem_custom_modes` - Comma separated custom run modes wich allow you to tune your AEM instance for a specific purpose; for example author or publish, test, development, intranet or others\
+   * __crx3tar-nofds__ - To use TarMK with the S3 Datastore, you need to start AEM using the crx3tar-nofds runmode\
   default: ``
 - `aem_root` - Default AEM root path\
   default: `/opt/aem`